 The year 2013 marked a milestone for Specialized; its women’s line is now 10 years old.
 That’s 10 years of both designing for women, and learning from them.

 “Many of the ideas and themes you find on our high-end bikes originated in the women’s line,” says creative director Robert Egger.
-“That’s because they tend to be more open minded about trying new ideas.”

 The 2013 Specialized Ruby is a great example.
 Developed from the ground up, this new women’s endurance road bike is packed with ideas from frame to forks to help riders complete long distances, confidently and comfortably.